Mendhak / Code

 This opened up a browser to initiate the OAuth workflow, where I logged in with my Github account.

-sigstore sign in
+Sigstore sign in

 Once signed in, the process continued in the terminal, where it requested the short lived certificate, signed the artifact, recorded the transaction, and output the bundle file.